JoeKnittel/joeknittel.github.io/_posts/2021-01-21-Getting-Started-with-Python-and-Jupyter-Lab.md

 ### Installation

-Installing our new IDE is a breeze: just type `pip install jupyterlab` from the terminal, as we had done when installing the numpy package.
+Installing our new IDE is a breeze: just type `pip install jupyterlab` from the terminal, as we had done when installing the NumPy package.

 #### Extensions